Codebiosys/verification-reporter/README.md

 ## Configuration

-Configuration options are set through Docker environment variables, and can be seen in `/src/constants.js`.
+Configuration options are set through Docker environment variables and can be seen in `/src/constants.js`.

 ## Contributing